Originally published on Girl Scouts of Western Ohio’s blog on February 26, 2018

 Not asking for help is one of the regrets we hear frequently from new leaders.
 So don’t wait until you’re in the middle of the year and ready to give up because it’s all so overwhelming—make the ask now!

 You have responsibilities outside of your troop (family, work, friends, other organizations you volunteer with, etc.) that are very important.
 So don’t be afraid to set some boundaries based on what you can (and can’t) plan, add, and/or do with the troop.
 Consider your responsibilities and schedule, figure out what’s doable within that framework, and share that with your team of volunteers, the caregivers, and the girls in the troop.

 Setting limits can be as simple as establishing that your troop will meet monthly and will have 6 activities outside of regular meetings a year.
 Or telling your team of volunteers that April is a very busy month for you because of your work schedule, and you’ll need someone else to step up that month to plan meetings and get supplies.

 Encourage your other volunteers to set some limits as well.
-For instance, the troop cookie manager might say, “I’m available to answer questions about the sale once I get off of work at 5 pm until 9 pm.”
+For instance, the troop cookie manager might say, “I’m available to answer questions about the sale once I get off of work from 5 pm until 9 pm.”
 Or your shopper may ask that the supply list be sent to her from the activity leader at least 3 days ahead so she has time to fit it into her schedule that week.

 You all know your schedules and responsibilities best, so don’t forget to take those into account when you’re planning your troop year with the girls!